Lil Twist

 Christopher Lynn Moore (born January 11, 1993), better known by his stage name Lil Twist, is an American rapper from Dallas, Texas.
-He is signed to Lil Wayne's Young Money Entertainment.
+He signed to Lil Wayne's Young Money Entertainment, an imprint of Republic Records in 2010.

 Career

 Lil Twist is from Dallas, Texas.
 He dropped out of high school after completing one year.

 When he was 12 years old, Lil Twist went to a Lil Wayne concert in Tyler, Texas and opened for Lil Wayne.
-Impressed, Cortez and Wayne flew Lil Twist to Atlanta to see how he was in a recording studio.
+Impressed, Wayne flew Lil Twist to Atlanta to see how he was in a recording studio.

 He released his first single, "The Texas Twist", when he was 10 years old, which was #1 locally in Dallas for 6 straight weeks.

 He released mixtapes such as The Golden Child, and a single, "Love Affair" to build anticipation for his planned but never released album, Bad Decisions.

 He was featured in XXL hip hop magazine's "2011 Freshman Class".
 Since then, he has been featured as a guest artist on recordings by Bieber in "Twerk", "Wind It" and others, 2 Chainz in "Do What I Want" and with Miley Cyrus.
 His 2012 mixtape 3 Weeks in Miami is a collaboration with Khalil.

 Lil Twist has made guest appearances on Disney Channel's animated series Fish Hooks as the voice of Brandon Bubbler.

 On April 11, 2017, Lil Twist dropped his mixtape, Young Carter.